CreativeMonke/docs.treasure-find/public/Docs/en/Api/endpoints-reference.md

 - **Verify:** Ensures the user is authenticated.
 - **VerifyRole:** Ensures the user has the appropriate role (admin).
 - **Validate:** Validates input data based on specified criteria.
-- **locateMiddleware:** Validates location ID for location-related requests.
+- **LocateMiddleware:** Validates location ID for location-related requests.
-- **validateUpdate:** Validates input data for user update requests.
+- **ValidateUpdate:** Validates input data for user update requests.

 ---